The PT, OT, and SLP’s Guide to Creating a Home Exercise Program

 Why are HEPs important in physical, occupational, or speech therapy?

 When HEPs are crafted with care—and patients adhere to them—they can help patients regain function, as they supplement the care that is provided in the clinic.
 But that’s just the tip of the HEP iceberg!
-Per these three sources, HEPs can also:
+HEPs can also:

 What’s the difference between an HEP and a workout plan or a home fitness program?

-The main difference between an HEP and a workout plan or a home fitness program boils down to intent.
-In other words, their differences lie in who prescribed the exercises—and what those exercises are supposed to help a person achieve.
+The main difference between a HEP and a home workout routine or a home fitness program is intent.
+In other words, their differences lie in who prescribed the exercises and what those exercises are supposed to help a person achieve.

 An HEP is a set of exercises specially prescribed by a PT, OT, or SLP (or sometimes even an athletic trainer) that will help a patient progress through their medical treatment plan.
-This exercise therapy targets specific areas of the body in an effort to strengthen them and, most often, reduce overall pain.
-HEPs—and the exercises therein—are always crafted and customized with regard to a patient’s individual strength level and musculoskeletal status.
+This exercise therapy targets specific areas of the body in an effort to strengthen them and correct the functional impairments the patient is coming to PT to correct.
+HEPs—and the exercises therein—are always crafted and customized with regard to a patient’s strength level and musculoskeletal status.

-In comparison, a workout plan or home fitness program is curated by someone who may be familiar with exercise science, but who isn’t prescribing exercises with a medical goal in mind.
-These workout plans and home fitness programs are intended to strengthen muscle groups and improve endurance, often to achieve an athletic goal (e.g., a couch to 5K program, or deadlift 400 pounds).
-And while these plans and programs may be tailored to target specific parts of the body, they’re not designed for specific people—which means their generalized advice is not always suited to everyone who follows it.
+In comparison, an exercise routine or home fitness program is curated by someone who may be familiar with exercise science but who isn’t prescribing exercises with a medical goal in mind.
+These workout plans and home fitness programs are intended to strengthen muscle groups and improve endurance, often to achieve an athletic goal (e.g., a couch to 5K program or deadlifting 400 pounds).
+While these plans and programs may be tailored to target specific parts of the body, they’re not designed for specific people—which means their generalized advice is not always suited to everyone who follows it.
 There are hundreds, if not thousands, of general exercise plans that have been uploaded across the net.

 How do you create a successful HEP?